Colt-Enigma/platform_manifest/README.md

 for maintainer:  COLT_BUILD_MAINTAINER := RakeshBatra

-for Gapps Build: COLT_GAPPS := true
+for Gapps Build: WITH_GAPPS := true

 and use the following to build: